lhrhode/menschel-bodytracking/README.md

 # Processing and Kinect V2 SetUp
-[Processing](https://processing.org/) is a software sketchbook and language based on Java commonly used by visual artists.
+[Processing](https://processing.org/) is a software sketchbook and language based on Java commonly used by visual artists and also in the generative art world.
 The language has a library for using Microsoft's Kinect V2.
 The best tutorial to follow to set up Processing with Kinect is on [Mike Bridge's blog](https://mikebridge.github.io/post/kinect-and-processing/).
 This tutorial uses [Thomas Sanches Lengeling's Processing Library for using the Kinect V2](https://github.com/ThomasLengeling/KinectPV2).

-Here we will go over the tldr of how to set up Processing and start using Kinect V2 as well as how to
+Here we will go over the tldr of how to set up Processing and start using Kinect V2 though it is worth checking out the embedded links.

-Explain how Kinect V2 is out of production and the only way to get it is second hand on ebay or amazon
+It is important to note that the Kinect V2 is out of production and the only way to get it is second hand on Ebay or on Amazon

+**Requirements:**
+- Window 10
+- Kinect V2 (Kinect for Xbox One and the Kinect 2.0 Adapter for Windows PC)
+- Kinect SDK 2.0
+- Processing 3.0

+First step is to download and install [Processing 3.0](https://processing.org/releases).
+Then, once you have access to the necessary hardware (the Kinect for XBox One V2 and its adapter), download the [Kinect for Windows SDK 2.0](https://www.microsoft.com/en-us/download/details.aspx?id=44561).
+Once the Kinect for Windows SDK has completed installing, connect the Kinect sensor to a power outlet and then plug the USB cable to your computer.
+The necessary drivers should begin installation automatically.
+Then use the Kinect for Windows SDK to ensure, your Kinect is detected and works properly.

+Once your Kinect is set up, launch Processing from processing.exe.
+From the _Sketch_, navigate from _Import Library_ to _Add Library_ and search for _Kinect v2 for Processing_.

+add hello world code for processing and kinect

 Give explanation on how to access joint info